Skiti/E-Spoofer/README.md

 ### Bug Bounty

-We received a 200$ bug bounty reward from Xiaomi, for reporting a bug in Mi Home.
 During our reverse-engineering experiments, we identified and disclosed a severe UI authentication bug in Mi Home (both Android and iOS versions).
 From Mi Home v7.6.704 onwards, the user can lock or unlock a password-protected e-scooter without actually entering the password.
 The cause is an UI delay of password prompt.

 Video demonstration of the Mi Home security issue: